Please Remain Calm (Chernobyl): Plot

-Seven hours after the incident, Ulana Khomyuk and her associate discover a spike in the radiation levels in Minsk, Byelorussia, after a radiation detector detects high levels of iodine-131.
-This implicates uranium-235 (a rare isotope used almost exclusively as reactor fuel) as its source with near-certainty.
-After running some tests, the two quickly deduce that the most likely site where an incident could have happened would be the Ignalina Nuclear Plant.
-The next-nearest plant, Chernobyl, was initially ruled out due to it being much further away (over 400 km); Khomyuk casually remarks "[the Chernobyl plant] would have to be split open", implying that news of such a grave disaster should have arrived before the radiation itself reached Minsk and with widespread urgency.
-After getting confirmation that nothing happened in the Ignalina nuclear plant, she fails to reach Chernobyl's staff leading her to realize that the source is coming from there.
-She meets the Minsk executive committee leader to get more information about the incident but he tells her nothing except that the incident is being handled.
-Realizing that her concerns are being ignored, she heads out to Chernobyl on her own, giving the committee's receptionist a bottle of pills to counteract the iodine-131 and warning her to go as far away from the city as possible.
+Seven hours after the incident, Ulana Khomyuk and her associate discover a spike in radiation levels in Minsk that suggests an incident must have happened at the Ignalina Nuclear Plant.
+After confirming nothing happened in Ignalina, she attempts but fails to reach Chernobyl's staff, leading her to realize that Chernobyl is the source.
+She meets the Minsk executive committee leader to get information but is rebuffed.
+Realizing that her concerns are being ignored, she heads to Chernobyl, giving the committee's receptionist a bottle of pills to counteract radiation and warning her to go as far away from the city as possible.

-In Pripyat, the hospital has become overloaded with many firefighters and citizens who are now suffering from acute radiation syndrome (ARS), including Vasily Ignatenko, Aleksandr Akimov, Leonid Toptunov and several residents who watched from the bridge.
-After a nurse realizes that the firefighters have severe radiation burns, she has her staff remove their equipment and dumps their soiled clothing in a locked room in the basement.
+In Pripyat, the hospital is overloaded with firefighters and citizens suffering from acute radiation syndrome (ARS).
+After a nurse realizes the firefighters have severe radiation burns, she has her staff remove their equipment and dump their soiled clothing in a locked room in the basement.
 A distressed Lyudmilla Ignatenko manages to bypass the security of the hospital but finds out that her husband is being air lifted to another hospital in Moscow alongside other ARS patients.